Viktoria-Orl/postViewer/README.md

 homework-6

 - split types into entity-specific files and update imports
-- add generic ItemList<T> and refactor pages to use it with unified props
+- add generic ItemList<T> and refactor pages to use
-- add typing for event handlers
+- add typing for entities, components, event handlers and props
+- enable strict TypeScript mode and extend tsconfig.base